top right

 Our diocese has added a new rodent to this honored tradition: hungrier than an acolyte after the 8:00 am Eucharist; busier than the parish secretary on Friday afternoon; more tenacious than a stewardship chairperson on the trail of a pledge; not a pest, not exactly a paid employee--it's EpiscoRat!

-EpiscoRat made his first appearance in the Diocesan Office nearly ten years ago, beginning his efforts by trying to take a bite out of the workload in the Social Concerns department.
-He soon moved into Communications Ministry as the unofficial Assistant for Levity (taking ourselves lightly is essential to our work), and a great supporter of the staff’s ministry of hospitality.
+EpiscoRat made his first appearance in the Diocesan Office in the early 1990s during the episcopate of retired Bishop Calvin O. Schofield, Jr. He quickly became part of Communications Ministry as the unofficial Assistant for Levity (taking ourselves lightly is essential to our work), and a great supporter of the staff’s ministry of hospitality.
 A frequent contributor to the hospitable atmosphere of the office kitchen, he makes certain that no leftovers go to waste.
 In order to sustain himself through his lengthy workday, he has also been known to drink vast quantities of office coffee.

 After Bishop Frade was elected, EpiscoRat was gratified to hear that he intends to spread the Good News “from the sharks to the alligators”, because that sort of welcome would certainly not exclude a rat!